Tutorials Logic, IN info@tutorialslogic.com

 Example 3: A backend engineer understanding legacy code

-An engineer opens a service they did not write and asks Cursor, Sourcegraph Cody, or Claude: "Trace how payment status changes from pending to settled.
-List files, functions, and database fields involved."
-The tool turns a slow search task into a guided map.
+An engineer opens a service they did not write and asks a repository-aware agent, Sourcegraph Deep Search, or Cody Enterprise: "Trace how payment status changes from pending to settled.
+List files, functions, database fields and evidence for each hop."
+The developer verifies the map with code search and tests before changing behavior.

 Example 4: A freelancer creating a dashboard prototype